andrerfneves/lightning-address/README.md

 ![](https://i.imgur.com/DIV5q8q.png)

+## Diagrams

+All illustrative and informative diagrams are available under the [DIAGRAMS](./diagrams/README.md) folder.

 ## Contributions

 Contributions are welcome, for both the lightningaddress.com website as well as the Lightning Address protocol itself.
 Please submit a PR here or on the core [LNURL RFC repository](https://github.com/fiatjaf/lnurl-rfc).